"Something About Me Is Wrong": The Defective Wound and the Shame That Hides It

 The defective wound almost always has roots in emotional neglect — not necessarily in dramatic harm, but in the consistent experience of having your emotional life treated as unimportant, inconvenient, excessive, or wrong.

-In these environments, the child doesn't conclude that they are globally worthless.
+In these environments, the child doesn't conclude that their caregivers have shortcomings.
+They don't conclude either that they are not worthy of attention.
 They conclude something more specific: my emotional life is the problem.
 The thinking self, the achieving self, the capable self — those are acceptable, even valued.
 But the feeling self creates discomfort.
 It produces withdrawal, irritation, or silence in the people the child depends on.
 And because the child cannot conclude that the caregiver is limited or wrong — that conclusion is too destabilising for a dependent organism — the available conclusion is: something about what I feel is not right.
 My emotions are dangerous.
 They cost connection.

 The wound can also form through more active experiences: needs that were shamed or mocked, emotional expression that was punished or ridiculed, vulnerability that was met with contempt.
 Or through conditional love — warmth that arrived reliably when the child was easy, contained, and self-sufficient, and withdrew when the child was overwhelmed, needy, or difficult.
 In all these cases the message is the same: the self that feels is the self that risks belonging.

-This is also where avoidant attachment typically forms.
+This is also how avoidant attachment typically forms.
 When caregivers consistently responded to emotional expression with withdrawal, dismissal, or irritation, the child's nervous system learned to self-regulate entirely — to suppress emotional signals before they could be expressed, to appear unaffected, to need as little as possible.
-Avoidant attachment is not emotional absence.
-It is emotional concealment so well-practised it eventually becomes difficult to distinguish from the real thing.
+Avoidant attachment is emotional concealment so well-practised it eventually becomes difficult to distinguish from emotional absence.
 The person doesn't stop feeling — they stop allowing themselves to register what they feel with any precision.
 The distance that characterises avoidant attachment in adult relationships is the relational expression of the same inward concealment the wound produces.

 And from that conclusion, a particular way of existing takes shape.
-Not a globally broken person.
 A person whose competent, functional self moves through the world with reasonable effectiveness — while carrying, in a carefully maintained separate compartment, an emotional life that has never been allowed to fully exist.

 We Are Our Emotions — What Is Lost When They Go Underground

-Antonio Damasio, one of the most important neuroscientists working on consciousness, has argued compellingly that emotions are not secondary disturbances layered on top of rationality — they are the foundation of it.
+Antonio Damasio, a neuroscientist working on consciousness, has argued compellingly that emotions are not secondary disturbances layered on top of rationality — they are the foundation of it.
 Consciousness itself, in his framework, is rooted in the body's emotional signals.
 The felt sense of being alive, of being a self with a perspective and a presence in the world, is inseparable from emotional experience.
 Remove or suppress that experience, and what remains is function without aliveness.
 Cognition without direction.
 A life that operates but doesn't quite feel inhabited.

 This is not abstract philosophy.
 It has direct consequences for how the deficiency wound is experienced.

-The person who has learned to suppress their emotional life in order to remain acceptable does not simply become less emotional.
-They lose access to the very signals that make experience feel real and meaningful.
+When you learned to suppress your emotional life in order to remain acceptable, you do not simply become less emotional.
+You lose access to the very signals that make experience feel real and meaningful.
 Joy becomes muted — not absent, but thin, difficult to fully inhabit.
 Desire becomes uncertain — not because there is nothing wanted, but because the emotional signal that would register wanting has been dampened.
 Decision-making becomes harder, because decisions at any meaningful level require contact with what actually matters to you — and what matters to you is registered emotionally before it is known intellectually.
 Direction becomes elusive for the same reason: you cannot navigate toward a life that feels worth living if the signals that would tell you what that looks like have been systematically suppressed.

 This also explains why achievement doesn't reach the wound.
-The person can accumulate genuine competence, real recognition, significant success — and find that none of it produces the sense of aliveness or belonging they were hoping it would.
-Not because success is meaningless, but because the hunger it was supposed to satisfy is not a hunger for achievement.
-It is a hunger for emotional presence — for the experience of being fully alive in one's own life, of feeling rather than only functioning.
-Achievement feeds the cognitive self.
-It cannot feed what has been starved.
+You can accumulate genuine competence, real recognition, significant success — and find that none of it produces the sense of aliveness or belonging you are hoping for.
+The hunger you feel is not a hunger for achievement.
+It is a hunger for emotional presence — for the experience of being fully alive in your own life, of feeling rather than only functioning.
+Achievement feeds your cognitive self.
+It cannot feed your emotional self that has been starved.

-For many, when the ordinary emotional register has been suppressed to the point of numbness, the nervous system doesn't stop needing to feel.
-It looks for signals loud enough to break through the dampening — experiences intense enough to produce a felt sense of aliveness that everyday life no longer delivers.
+For some, when your ordinary emotional register has been suppressed to the point of numbness, your nervous system doesn't stop needing to feel.
+It then looks for signals loud enough to break through the dampening — experiences intense enough to produce a felt sense of aliveness that everyday life no longer delivers.

 This is where the appetite for high sensation comes from.
 Extreme sports, physical risk, the adrenaline of crisis or conflict.
 Sexual compulsion — not primarily from desire, but from the intensity of the experience, the brief collapse of the chronic distance from the self.
 Substances that produce states ordinary emotional life has stopped generating.
 Dramatic relational dynamics that create the kind of acute feeling — jealousy, longing, urgency — that quieter, more stable connection no longer reaches.

 These behaviours are not character flaws or simple failures of self-control.
-They are the system solving the problem it actually has: a self that has been cut off from its own aliveness and is looking, by whatever means available, for a way back in.
+They are your system trying to solve the problem: a self that has been cut off from its own aliveness and is looking, by whatever means available, for a way back in.
 The solution is temporary and often costly — the intensity passes, the numbness returns, and the underlying hunger remains untouched.
-But the impulse behind it is not pathological.
-It is a legitimate need expressing itself through the only channels the wound has left open.
+But the impulse behind it is a legitimate need expressing itself through the only channels the wound has left open.

 For others, what accumulates over time is what might be called existential depression — distinct from clinical depression in that it is not primarily a disorder of mood, but a disorder of meaning.
-The person functions.
-They may function impressively.
+You may function, even impressively.
 But there is a flatness underneath the activity, a sense of going through motions, a persistent question — sometimes barely conscious — of what any of it is actually for.
 Not because life has nothing to offer, but because the emotional register through which life would feel worth living has gone quiet.

 And it explains why the wound is so often invisible.
-The person who has built a capable, high-functioning self on the foundation of suppressed emotional experience looks, from the outside, like someone who has things together.
+You may have built a capable, high-functioning self on the foundation of suppressed emotional experience and look, from the outside, like someone who has things together.
 The emptiness is internal.
 The disconnection is interior.
-The suffering is quiet and difficult to justify in a world that keeps pointing to the evidence of success and asking what there is to complain about.
+Your suffering is quiet and difficult to justify in a world that keeps pointing to the evidence of success and asking what there is to complain about.

-The answer — the one the person may not yet have words for — is simply this:
+The answer — the one you may not yet have words for — is simply this:

 I have been living in the part of myself that was allowed.
 The rest of me has been waiting.